 - Sunday Afternoon Sun Hat

 - Gregory Nano Day Pack – the perfect size for a short day hike – my color is currently on sale

-- Thinksport Sunblock – this one is my current favorite face sunblock!
-I’ve been using their body sunblock for years because of the high zinc oxide and love the silkiness to the face sunblock
+- Thinksport Sunblock – this one is my favorite face sunblock for hiking!
+I’ve been using their body sunblock for years because of the high amount of zinc oxide and love the silkiness to the face sunblock

-- Adidas Terrex Hiking Water Shoes – the ones I’m wearing are my favorite but currently sold out, here’s the updated model of the same pair and it’s on sale!
+- Adidas Terrex Hiking Water Shoes – the ones I’m wearing are my favorite but discontinued